deatrich/linux-home-server/choices.md

 (also known as **Jammy Jellyfish**).
 It was first released in April 2022, as indicated by the release number.

+## Subscribing To a Few Mailing Lists

+If you are a going to be using Ubuntu then it is wise to subscribe to a few mailing lists.
+There are [lots of them][ubmail-lists], but a few low volume ones like these are a good idea:

+  * [Ubuntu Security Announce][ubmail-security]
+     * Low-traffic announcement list for notifications of security updates for Ubuntu

+  * [Ubuntu Announce][ubmail-announce]
+     * Low-traffic Ubuntu Announcements

+## MATE Desktop

 I also opt to use an installation image which uses the [MATE desktop system][mate-desktop]  -- at the bottom of that linked website is a note about why it is called MATE (pronounced mat-ay).